gabrieldissotti/apache2-vhost-cli/README.md

 > make sure you're root, because the python dependencies are installed for user and you must run this program with root.

+## Configure

+Edit variables on sample/config/env.py file to this program work accord your system

 ## Run it

 Enter in the sample directory with a terminal and run main.py as root.